Donrad/Lotto/README.txt

-This project in unfinished, but functional.
-I will be updating the project as my schedule allows - currently it is ot a priority and I have other projects I am focusing on.
+This project is unfinished, but functional.
+I will be updating the project as my schedule allows - currently it is not a priority and I have other projects I am focusing on.

 Notes: